oVirt/ovirt-site/source/feature/backupawareness.html.md

 ### Summary

-The feature will enable to track backups done using engine-backup utility and to alert the administrator if a per-configurable time had passed from the last successful backup.
+The feature will enable to track backups done using engine-backup utility and to alert the administrator if a pre-configurable time had passed from the last successful backup.

 ### Owner